 What Happens If I Sell the Property before the Depreciation End Date?

 If you remove the property from service—meaning, you stop using it to generate income because you either sold it or decided to stop renting, then the depreciation break ends and you may be subject to depreciation recapture tax.

 Does a New Rental Roof Qualify for Bonus Depreciation?

 Bonus depreciation allows property owners to write off the cost of a capital improvement immediately.

 In 2017, the Tax Cuts and Jobs Act made significant changes to depreciation rules, including allowing real estate investors to expense 100% of certain capital improvement costs in the tax year the expenditure was incurred.
 As a result, bonus depreciation can reduce tax liability in the first year, and even create a net loss for income tax purposes.

-The bottom line is that you can expense a new roof on rental property by claiming an annual depreciation expense.
-A new roof on the property qualifies as an improvement, restoration, or betterment of the property, meaning it is a capital improvement.
+The bottom line is that you can expense a new roof on a rental property by claiming an annual depreciation expense as long as the new roof qualifies as an improvement, restoration, or betterment of the property.
 The new roof is also treated as a separate asset from the existing structure of the property, which means you can depreciate it over its useful life of 27.5 years.

-It is crucial that you create a record trail to prove the deductions claimed on your tax return are true and accurate.
-For example, keep before and after pictures of the property and invoices and receipts for all payments done.
-Investors may also wish to consult their tax advisor or certified public accountant (CPA) to ensure the tax calculations for the new roof meet the latest IRS regulations and are as accurate as possible.
+You must maintain a paper trail or digital record to prove the deductions claimed on your tax return are true and accurate.
+For example, keep before and after pictures of the property and invoices and receipts for all payments made.